 I love a versatile backpack.
 Actually, I like everything that’s versatile – why buy three different backpacks, when you can get one that can serve three different purposes.

 In this section, I will tell you about all the features of Kyte that make it suitable for different types of adventures.
-Spoiler alert, there’s a lot of them.
+Spoiler alert, there are a lot of them.

 All Kyte backpacks feature an external hydration sleeve, which can fit a 3-liter reservoir.
 It is just behind the backpanel, and it is a compartment completely separate from the rest of your backpack.